max0l0gy/max0l0gy/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my e-shop open source project
+- 🌱 I’m currently learning Flutter

+---

+***"It is a myth that we can get systems “right the first time.”"*** - Rober C Martin.
+Clean Code.

 <!--
 **max0l0gy/max0l0gy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.